 Christopher is regularly instructed as junior counsel in complex and high value commercial matters, often involving an international element.
 He has been led in arbitrations, the High Court, the Court of Appeal and the Supreme Court.
 Christopher also has substantial experience as sole advocate at hearings and trials in the County Court and High Court, with particular emphasis on banking and commercial disputes.
 He undertakes a variety of written work (led and unled), including drafting pleadings and advising on all areas of commercial law.

-Notable reported cases include VTB Capital plc v Nutritek International Corp UKSC 5, Deutsche Bank AG v Comune di Savona EWHC 1013 (Comm), Dexia Crediop Spa v Comune di Prato EWCA Civ 428, and Secure Capital SA v Credit Suisse AG EWCA Civ 1486.
-Christopher is also a contributor to Paget's Law of Banking (14th edn, ed.
+Notable reported cases in which Christopher has been instructed include VTB Capital plc v Nutritek International Corp UKSC 5, Deutsche Bank AG v Comune di Savona EWHC 1013 (Comm), Dexia Crediop Spa v Comune di Prato EWCA Civ 428, and Secure Capital SA v Credit Suisse AG EWCA Civ 1486.
+Christopher is a contributor to Paget's Law of Banking (14th edn, ed.
 Ali Malek QC and John Odgers QC).